Slaski/Sentiment-Analysis-with-Andrew-Trask/README.md

 ## Contents

-The course is separated in 5 mini projects:
+The course is separated in 6 mini projects:

-- Mini Project 1
+- Mini Project 1 - Correlate the words to labels
 - Mini Project 2
 - Mini Project 3
 - Mini Project 4
 - Mini Project 5
+- Mini Project 6

 ## Methods and Frameworks utilized